Question by Lacey918: what causes a contact lens to stick to one eye?

 Know better?
 Leave us your own answer in the comments below!

-- what causes my contacts to stick to my eyeball
+- what causes a contact to stick to my eye

 - why do contact lenses stick oneyes when you have dry eyes

 - why does lens stick to the cornea